aidyw/bosto-2g-linux-kernel-module/README.md

 For example to see each time the driver detects a PEN_IN event, echo the following:

-echo -n 'format "PEN_IN" +p' > /sys/kernel/debug/dynamic_debug/control
+echo -n 'format "Bosto TOOL" +p' > /sys/kernel/debug/dynamic_debug/control

 Then view the debug output in syslog.
 To switch debug output off again:

-echo -n 'format "PEN_IN" -p' > /sys/kernel/debug/dynamic_debug/control
+echo -n 'format "Bosto TOOL" -p' > /sys/kernel/debug/dynamic_debug/control

+check the 'dev_dbg' lines in bosto_2g.c for other debug pattern matches that are possible.

 Another possibility based on per line number in the source file.
 (See https://www.kernel.org/doc/Documentation/dynamic-debug-howto.txt )